-Otitis media, or middle ear infections, are extremely common among children.
+Otitis media, or middle ear infections, are extremely common among babies, toddlers and preschoolers.
 Parents find themselves continuously making appointments with their GP or ENT, and grappling with the age-old conundrum – antibiotics or grommets?

 What is otitis media?